carved4/studyflow/README.md

 # StudyFlow

 A comprehensive student productivity application built with React, TypeScript, and Firebase.
+The goal for this project is to produce an ad-free, user-friendly study hub for students in college.
+I also want to help demystify the web app building process for other programming students and include an easy to follow deployment guide specifically on vercel.
+I hope the source code and instructions are beneficial to those who want to learn!
+I encourage users to edit the source code to create an even better application!

 ## Features